jrcarl624/FriendConnect/README.md

-# Friend Connect
+# FriendConnect

 ## WARNING

-BEFORE YOU USE THIS TOOL, PLEASE READ THE FOLLOWING:
+**BEFORE YOU USE THIS TOOL, PLEASE READ THE FOLLOWING:
 WE _AS CONTRIBUTORS_ ARE NOT RESPONSIBLE FOR ANY DAMAGE OR LOSS CAUSED BY THIS APP.
-USE AN ALT ACCOUNT, JUST IN CASE THERE IS AN ISSUE WITH THIS METHOD.
+USE AN ALT ACCOUNT, JUST IN CASE THERE IS AN ISSUE WITH THIS METHOD.**

 ## About

-This is a project for minecraft bedrock that allows you to join servers via the in game friends tab.
-Allowing console players to connect to servers.
+This is a project for minecraft bedrock/(java with geyser) that allows you to join servers via the in game friends tab.
+The most notable differing factor is, that console players can connect to servers without using an advanced method.

 This project is still in development, so please be patient if there are issues.

 The best way to use this tool at the moment is as a node module.
 Read the tutorial below for more information of how to set this up.